 Avoid gardening, cleaning bird cages, cleaning fish tanks, or changing cat litter, all of which can expose you to bacteria.

-For very high-risk neutropenic patients who are admitted to the hospital for more than one week, such as with bone marrow transplants, the restrictions are often more stringent.
-The patient usually stays in an isolated room, and visitors must wash their hands and wear face masks.
-Patients will eat a low-bacteria diet that excludes all fresh fruits, vegetables, and undercooked meats and eggs.
-They must also avoid fresh cut flowers or plants that can harbor bacteria.
+If you are at very high-risk for neutropenia and are admitted to the hospital for more than one week, such as with bone marrow transplants, the restrictions are often more stringent.
+You will usually stay in an isolated room, and visitors must wash their hands and wear face masks.
+You will eat a low-bacteria diet that excludes all fresh fruits, vegetables, and undercooked meats and eggs.
+You must also avoid fresh cut flowers or plants that can harbor bacteria.

-It is critical for people with neutropenia to check closely for signs of infection and report to their doctor or emergency room immediately with the following symptoms:
+It is critical to check closely for signs of infection and report to their doctor or emergency room immediately with the following symptoms:

 Shortness of breath